High Routes at Les Contamines

 The village of Les Contamines nestles in the French Alps at an altitude of 1,164 metres.
 The only road along the valley ends at Notre Dame de la Gorge, a tiny church 2 miles beyond the village.
 To the west lie the more rounded slopes of Mont Joly.
 In summer the area is very popular with walkers and the famous ‘Tour du Mont Blanc’ passes through the village.

 Les Contamines: The village has a large leisure area at the Parc de Loisirs (Leisure Park).
-Activities and attractions here include tennis, archery, golf-driving range, skatepark, boating and pedalos, mini-golf, pétanque (boules), bathing in the outdoor lake, polar dog park, volleyball, Go-Ape course and horse-riding.
+Activities and attractions here include tennis, archery, golf-driving range, skatepark, boating and pedalos, mini-golf, pétanque (boules), bathing in the outdoor lake, arctic dog park, volleyball, Go-Ape course and horse-riding.

 Other activities can be booked through the hotel, and include rock-climbing, via ferrata, river rafting, paragliding (parapente) and mountain-biking.